david-cortes/installing-optimized-libraries/README.md

 For python packages, one can again use the same environment variables from the GNU build system (**important:** don't try these options for MSVC on windows).

-Assuming a linux or unix-alike system, these might be set by executing commands like the following in a terminal:
+Assuming a linux or unix-alike system (e.g. macOS, but **not** windows), these might be set by executing commands like the following in a terminal:
 ```shell
 export CFLAGS="-O3 -march=native -fno-math-errno -fno-trapping-math -flto"
 export CXXFLAGS="-O3 -march=native -fno-math-errno -fno-trapping-math -flto"